-The course Teaching in the International Classroom is for teaching staff to help learn to develop four skills that lecturers need to develop in order to become more intercultural competent:
+The course Teaching in the Intercultural & Diverse Classroom is for (teaching) staff to help learn to develop four skills that lecturers need to develop in order to become more intercultural competent:

-- Increasing awareness of others (including students and teachers) within their own cultural contexts
+- Increase awareness of others within their own cultural contexts

-- Teaching- and learning techniques for ‘’bridging the cultural gap’’ in order to interact effectively and appropriately with culturally different others
+- Develop capacities for ‘’bridging the cultural gap’’ in order to interact effectively and appropriately

 Topics of the course:

-In the course we focus on active-learning; You practise several skills; Explore theoretical background; Exchange experiences; Discuss with peers; also a panel of international students will be part of the course; View videos and reflect on insights.
+In the course we focus on active-learning; You practise several skills; Explore theoretical background; Exchange experiences; Discuss with peers; Explore your own view on education.

 During the course you will receive the course materials including the book Intercultural Sensitivity From Denial to Intercultural Competence by Ir.
 Carlos Nunez which you can use in your own teaching practice to create a safe and inclusive learning environment.